 BEST SAFETY FEATURE

-One of the perks of an induction cooktop is that the magnetic waves silently and invisibly cook your food, and the glass top itself doesn’t have to be heated in order to heat up the cookware.
-But this can make it easy for people to forget, or not be aware of the fact that food is cooking, leading to a painful burn.
+One of the perks of an induction cooktop is that the magnetic waves silently and invisibly cook your food, and the glass top itself doesn’t have to be heated to heat the cookware.
+But this can make it easy for people to forget or not be aware that food is cooking, leading to a painful burn.
 To remedy this issue, the induction burners on the 30-inch Samsung Slide-In Induction Range shine an LED on your pots and pans to make it look like a gas flame, providing a subtle reminder that you have hot items on the stove.

 Along with this bit of safety genius, the rest of the features make Samsung’s induction range a well-rounded product worthy of consideration.
-With an edge-to-edge cooktop, WiFi connectivity, a warming drawer and a 5.8 cu. ft. oven with dual convection fans, this induction range packs some serious functionality.
+This induction range packs some serious functionality with an edge-to-edge cooktop, WiFi connectivity, a warming drawer, and a 6.3 cubic foot oven with dual convection fans.

 7. GE Cafe Smart Slide-In Double Oven Induction Range